It can be a black box for grant seekers. A huge headache for grantmakers.

 At this step, you’ll want to layer in questions that help you qualify applicants according to your stated funding criteria.
 If you do this right, you’ll make it easier for your reviewers to assess the applicants and score them efficiently as they go.

-As you’re developing your submission process, you’ll want to have an accessible submission management system in place.
+As you’re developing your application process, you’ll want to make sure it meets high standards for accessibility.
 This means ensuring that people with different abilities can apply with ease.
 Without this, you run the risk of disqualifying applicants for the wrong reasons.

-A modern submission management tool can be helpful to notify grant seekers about the status of their submission and keep them posted on their progress each step along the way.
+A modern grants management tool can be helpful to notify grant seekers about the status of their submission and keep them posted on their progress each step along the way.

 Ease and transparency are the names of the game at this step.